Urinary Incontinence

 Pelvic floor physiotherapy can help to decrease tension in your pelvic floor, or strengthen your pelvic floor, depending on your needs.
 Your pelvic floor physiotherapist will also teach you how to use your pelvic floor, as well as other techniques to first decrease the intensity of your urge, and then how to actually delay urge.
 She may make recommendations on fluid intake.

 Pelvic floor physiotherapy is an effective treatment for overactive bladder (OAB) and urge.
 Your pelvic floor physiotherapist will assess all factors contributing to your condition including your pelvic floor tension and strength, diet, drinking habits, toileting habits, stress and anxiety.
-Pelvic floor physiotherapy may include education on bladder function and urge, education on the effects of diet and activities, bladder training, pelvic floor muscle training (kegels), stretches, and the release of tight pelvic floor muscles.
+Pelvic floor physiotherapy may include education on bladder function and urge, education on the effects of diet and activities, bladder training, pelvic floor muscle training (Kegels or EMSELLA), stretches, and the release of tight pelvic floor muscles.

 Vulvodynia essentially means pain in the vulva.
 It is diagnosed where other medical conditions or infections have been ruled out.
 It often occurs when your pelvic floor muscles and surrounding tissues have become very tight.
 It is usually accompanied by increased sensitivity in the surrounding nerves and nervous system as a whole.